 - Driving with a revoked license.

-In Florida, FR-44 insurance is necessary when the driver has a DUI (Driving Under the Influence) or DWI (Driving While Intoxicated) conviction.
+In Florida, FR-44 insurance is necessary when the driver has a DUI or DWI conviction.
 An uninsured driver found at fault for an accident meeting those circumstances will also need FR-44 insurance.

 When Does FR-44 Insurance Start?

 In Florida, the state will notify you after your conviction as to when the three-year (or another period) FR-44 filing period starts.
-In Virginia, the date when the driver’s license revocation period ends starts the minimum three-year FR-44 filing period.
+In Virginia, the end of your driver’s license revocation period usually marks the beginning of the FR-44 filing period.

 What Happens If I Cancel FR-44 Insurance?